 If you’ve been keeping up with the news, there is a brand new pandemic threat out in the loose to start off the new year.
 It’s referred to as Coronavirus and seems to have originated in China, in the city of Wuhan at a seafood wholesale market (at this point you’d have to be literally living under a rock to not have heard of COVID-19).

 If you’re not familiar with the term Coronavirus, for context, both MERS (Middle East Respiratory Syndrome) and SARS (Severe Acute Respiratory Syndrome) fall into the category of Coronavirus.
 If you’ll recall, there were serious potential-pandemic concerns about the spread of both MERS and SARS, and this current Coronavirus is no different.

-March 19th 2020 Update: COVID-19 has spread extremely rapidly through Europe.
-There are now 220,000+ reported cases worldwide with the death toll over 9100+.
+April 8th 2020 Update: COVID-19 has spread extremely rapidly through Europe and the US.
+There are now 1,500,000+ reported cases worldwide with the death toll over 88,000+.
 Many countries around the world have put severe travel restrictions in place, and a number of European countries have ordered national lockdowns or quarantines.

 The Coronavirus situation has now officially been declared a pandemic by the World Health Organization.

 Note: To clarify a few terms that are being used largely interchangeably mainstream media: